pytorch/serve/benchmarks/README.md

 ### Windows

-For Windows, you should have python3 and java installed.
-If you wish to run the default benchmarks featuring a docker-based instance of TorchServe, you will need to install docker as well.
-Finally, you will need to install jmeter with plugins which can be accomplished by running `python windows_install_dependencies.py <Path to install jmeter>`.
+For Windows, you should have python3 and java(OpenJDK-11) installed.
+You will need to install jmeter with plugins which can be accomplished by running `python windows_install_dependencies.py <Path to install jmeter>`.
 For example:
 ```bash
 python3 windows_install_dependencies.py "C:\\Program Files"
 ```

-The benchmarking script requires the following to run:
-- python3
-- JDK or OpenJDK
-- nvidia-docker

 ## Models